"It's Lucius," Narcissa said with an odd little sob. "Oh, Draco, your father has had another stroke."

 Narcissa rolled her eyes.
 Her husband would never change.

-"So his name is Lucius Orion Malfoy, then?" asked Draco, turning his gaze to his wife.
+"So his name is Lucius, then?"
+Draco asked, turning his gaze to his wife.

-"That's what I want," said Ginny decisively.
+"That's what I want," Ginny said decisively.
 "Why?
-Do you want something different?"
+You don't like it?"

 More than that, though, Draco knew that ever since the second stroke Ginny had discovered a deeper bond with her father-in-law.
 If this was how she wished to express that then he was not going to stand in her way.